 If you write on a topic of which you are not a licensed professional you need to say so.
 For example, on my personal finance website, as I am not a financial advisor, I share in my disclaimer that the site is for informational and entertainment purposes only.
 That I am sharing my personal experience which may not be applicable to others.

 Depending on how your website is run, you may also want to include some terms and conditions for your site.
-Generally, you can type the phrase “terms and conditions generator free” into Google to get you started.
+In fact the Terms & Conditions maybe it’s own separate page on your website.